criscrispy/GameStore/README.md

  - Register
  - Log in
  - Logout
- - Email validation, console email?

 Authorization:
 - Every user is a player, can apply to become developer.
 Application handling is done from admin interface.
+See image.
 - Players can only play only bought games
 - Developers can modify only own games